rcorbish/node-algos/README.md

 	}

 	/**
-		how much does a solution cost
+		how much does a solution cost.
+Make sure you have a metric that measures the effective energy of a solution */
-	*/
 	this.solution_cost = function( solution ) {
 		var rc = 0 ;